 - Single-tier systems may have one long hanging rod that largely spans the width of the upper closet, or multiple shorter rods mounted at the same vertical height but interrupted horizontally by a storage unit, such as a shelf or cubby.
 Single tier makes sense for closets that only house long items, such as outerwear, formal wear, coats, dresses, or pants.

-- Multi-tier rod systems aren’t ideal if you have a lot of long items; they feature a minimum of one rod at the top and another rod toward the bottom, yet may include additional rods between the upper and lower rods.
-They’re popular with people who have small closets because they’re so space efficient, they can double or triple the storage space.
+- Multi-tier rod systems feature a minimum of one rod at the top and another rod toward the bottom, yet may include additional rods between the upper and lower rods.
+They’re popular with people who have small closets and don’t need to hang a lot of long items.
+Because they’re so space efficient, they can double or triple the storage space.

-This freestanding closet system lets you bring order to your wardrobe without putting drill holes in the drywall.
-Rated four out of five stars by Home Depot Customers, the scratch-, stain-, and impact-resistant teak-lookalike engineered wood tower (with three hanging rods and six shelves) adds eight extra feet of shelving space to your closet while lending it a back-to-nature beauty.
+The ClosetMaid Style Floor Mount Closet Kit is a freestanding closet system that lets you bring order to your wardrobe without putting drill holes in the drywall.
+The scratch-, stain-, and impact-resistant teak-lookalike engineered wood tower (with three hanging rods and six shelves) adds 8 extra feet of shelving space to your closet while lending it a back-to-nature beauty.
 Assembly boils down to stacking the side panels and shelves into a tower using cam locks and then mounting the hanging rods to the closet sidewalls with screws.
 Trick out your closet further with an add-on ClosetMaid tie and belt rack or shoe shelves.
-Available at The Home Depot.

-Named the best “investment closet system” by The Wirecutter, the Elfa is a modular miracle available in multiple sizes and a highly customizable configuration.
-A popular setup for this mixed-material wall-mounted steel organizer with two solid wood shelves and two rods divides a six-foot-wide reach-in closet into two halves.
+The Elfa is a modular miracle available in multiple sizes and a highly customizable configuration.
+A popular setup for this mixed-material wall-mounted steel organizer with two solid wood shelves and two rods divides a 6-foot-wide reach-in closet into two halves.
 One houses tops and the other fits bottoms, a set of slide-out mesh accessory drawers, and a wire shoe rack—all of which are included in this five-star-rated kit from The Container Store.
 You can even design a custom closet blueprint and modify shelf color or drawer material to suit your tastes, then put on the finishing touch with an Elfa Utility Closet Door Rack (sold separately).
 A plus for those wary of complex installations: Elfa hanging rods and storage units effortlessly lock into place on the wall-mounted horizontal and vertical rails of the system.
-Available exclusively at The Container Store.